- Symmetries. The Australian Ballet

 In addition to articles and reviews relating to the Symmetries program, other press articles in May include a preview of Liz Lea’s InFlight for The Canberra Times, and also for The Canberra Times a profile of choreographer Garry Stewart, which unfortunately was published more as another piece about Monument when in fact it also dealt with G and other aspects of Stewart’s work.

 In addition, some of Australia’s best known contemporary dancers took part in the Dublin Dance Festival in May.
-Here is a link to a preview article in The Irish Times in which Jordan Beth Vincent and I have some comments.
+The Irish Times published a story about the event in which Jordan Beth Vincent and I had some comments, although it is not available online.

 Michelle Potter, 31 May 2013